 Repeat this twice a week for best results.

 You can also make a garlic hair mask by adding equal parts honey-to-oil to your homemade garlic treatment and following the same application steps.
+In this case, you would want to combine 8 tablespoons of honey with 8 tablespoons of oil.

 Remember, talk with your doctor before you try an at-home treatment.